twisterghost/jankbot/README.md

 Your module needs to have at least these four functions exported:

-##### exports.canHandle(input)

-is passed the raw text that a user says to Jankbot.
-This function should simply return true or false based on if it is capable of handling the command.

 ##### exports.handle(input, source)

-is the function that actually handles the input.
-It is called if `canHandle()` returns true and is passed the raw text, and the ID of the user who send the command.
+is the hook into Jankbot's execution system.
+Jankbot will pass the raw text and the ID of the user who sent the command to this function (input and source).
+This function should parse the user input and decide if your module is capable of handling the input, and if so, act upon the input.
+This function should return `true` if it handles the input, and false (or no return) otherwise.
+Returning `true` to Jankbot will stop other modules from checking the input.
+If for some reason you want to handle the input but still allow other modules to execute, simply do your work here and do not return anything.

 ##### exports.onExit()

 runs when Jankbot is shutting down.
+Useful for ensuring proper saves.

 ##### exports.getHelp()